hoomano/mojodex/docs/configure_assistant/sales_assistant_example/index.md

 To do so, we will provide access the sales team accounts to the Sales Assistant product.

-Find the list `<user_id>` of the sales team members and run the following command for each user:
+Run the following command for each user identified by their email:

 In a terminal, run the following command: